phemsie/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Print alphabet in lower case
+prints the alphabet in lowercase and upper case